numaproj/numaflow/docs/specifications/edges-buffers-buckets.md

 ## Edges

 `Edge` is the connection between the vertices, specifically, `edge` is defined in the pipeline spec under `.spec.edges`.
-No matter the to vertex is a map, or a reduce with `parallelism > 1`, it is considered as one edge.
+No matter the to vertex is a map, or a reduce with multiple partitions, it is considered as one edge.

 In the following pipeline , there are 3 edges defined (`in` - `aoti`, `aoti` - `compute-sum`, `compute-sum` - `sink`).